Readability in UX/UI Design

 11. Integrate with Visual Elements

-Designers can enhance both readability and legibility when they integrate text with other visual elements such as images, charts and diagrams.
-These components not only break up text into manageable blocks.
-They also help to clarify and emphasize information.
-This makes the content more accessible and appealing, and gives users contextual cues to help users better understand the information in front of them.
+Designers can enhance both readability and legibility when they work text in with other visual elements—likes images, charts and diagrams.
+These components don’t just break up text into manageable blocks.
+They help to clarify and emphasize information, too.
+This makes the content more accessible and appealing.
+Plus, it gives users contextual cues to help them understand the information in front of them better.

 Image from a design titled The Art of Hiring.